-Button Tool Name Purpose Paste Place on the label any image or images currently on the clipboard (from a previous Cut or Copy command).
-4 Undo Undo the last unsaved change made to the label design.
-G Redo Restore the last change made by using the Undo command.
-DB Database Module Start the internal database editing utility. Ğ Label Properties Display the Label Properties tabs.
-Zoom In Zoom in on the currently active label design to view images on an enlarged scale. .
-0 Zoom Out Zoom out of the currently active label design, allowing you to view a larger portion of the label in the design window.
-Data Grid Display a scroll list of records for the selected database file. ₩.
+Button Tool Name Purpose New Start the New Label Wizard, which allows you to create a new label design.
+Open Open an existing label design file.
+Save Save changes made to the currently active label design.
+Print Display the Print dialog box, which allows you to select a print range and print the currently active label design.
+3 Print Sample Print one sample label or one page of sample labels for the currently active label design.
+Q Print Preview Display a preview of how the currently active label design will look when printed. db Cut Remove the selected image or images from the design area and place on the clipboard. Сору Copy the selected image or images to the clipboard.
+Paste Place on the label any image or images currently on the clipboard (from a previous Cut or Copy command). ₽ Undo Undo the last unsaved change made to the label design.
+4 Redo Restore the last change made by using the Undo command.
+DB Database Module Start the internal database editing utility. ₩ Label Properties Display the Label Properties tabs.
+Zoom In Zoom in on the currently active label design to view images on an enlarged scale. .0 Zoom Out Zoom out of the currently active label design, allowing you to view a larger portion of the label in the design window.
+Data Grid Display a scroll list of records for the selected database file.
 Center Label Center the label in the design area